apostrophecms/apostrophe-optimizer/lib/README.md

     stats: true,
     // Print verbose information about queries that could not be optimized
     // (those not limited to prefetched ids, and those with MongoDB operators
-    // not supported by Swift)
+    // not supported by Swift).
+DEBUG SLOWS IT DOWN, do NOT leave on during speed tests
     debug: true
   }
 }